Sam Burnham, Curator

 During the Summer Road Trip Ft.
 McAllister State Historic Park served as our base of operations.
 Georgia State Parks and Historic Sites has a spacious campground and some beautiful cottages built along the coastal salt marshes in the park.
 The accommodations are affordable and comfortable as well as convenient to the sites we visited on out trip.
 We drove to each site from this location with the exception of Milledgeville, which we visited on our way to the coast.

-Let me take a minute at this point to say that the people we encountered in Richmond Hill we as friendly as any we've met in Georgia.
+Let me take a minute at this point to say that the people we encountered in Richmond Hill were as friendly as any we've met in Georgia.
 The park staff, people in stores, everyone we encountered were just good friendly folks.
 We definitely recommend dinner at Fish Tales on Ft.
 McAllister Rd.
 The restaurant sits right on the beautiful Ogeechee River, the food is good, the atmosphere great, and the bartender was wearing overalls and a bow tie.

 Ft.
 McAllister is not a new site for us.
 We've been there a couple of times, including a Christmas road trip this past December.
 The Winter Muster is a great program surrounding the anniversary of the fort's capture that also ties in period Christmas traditions.